ngracan/FinTech-Case-Study-/README.md

 **Technology behind Quandl:**

 Quandl technology permits data access via an application program interface (API), which allows customers to customize the information in a format that is suitable for their needs (Smith, 2022).
+Quandl have been building and developing the technology and data science to support their data offerings since 2014.

 Quandl has intergrations with most major programing languages and analytical tools.
 Inclduing the following:
    - API